-Colin Beavan’s writing, speaking, consulting and activism have encouraged tens of thousands of people to examine their lives to discover what’s really important to them.
-The resulting “transformative adjustments” that people make allow them to live more in line with their true values and aspirations, both for their own lives and the world.
-It is Colin’s mission to wake people up, on both individual and collective levels, to ways of life and doing business that are healthier and happier for individuals, for our society, and for our world.
+Colin Beavan’s writing, speaking, coaching, consulting and activism have encouraged hundreds of thousands of people, businesses, colleges and governments to discover ways of living and operating that are better for themselves, for their communities and for the world.
+It is Colin’s mission to wake people up, on an individual and collective level, to ways of life and doing business that are healthier and happier for individuals, for our society, and for our world.
+(You can find his short bio here and his full curriculum vitae here).

 Colin’s most recent book is How to Be Alive: A Guide to the Kind of Happiness that Helps the World, published by Dey Street Books (a division of HarperCollins).
 No Impact Man, Colin’s previous book, is required reading on over 100 American college campuses at last count.
 It has been translated into 15 languages.
 His documentary film, also called No Impact Man, was featured at Sundance and has been shown in theaters and on TV around the world.
 Some 50,000 people have been through No Impact Week, an immersive educational experience run by his non-profit.